priyanshscpp/Custom-TCP-IP-Stack/README.md

 * **NEW:** Sniff incoming packets to your device, and operate with them later.

 ## Use cases
-You can have a look at my project [TCPcannon](https://github.com/h3xduck/TCPcannon) built on top of this library for an example!

 * Send spoofed network packets (fake source IP/port).
 * Build specific packets for network attacks (e.g SYN flooding).